 The CRA hasn’t yet issued any specific guidance on tax on NFTs.
 However, it’s safe to assume that like most other tax offices, NFT tax will follow existing crypto tax rules.

 Canada is a little different than other tax offices, however.
 Crypto is subject to either Income Tax or Capital Gains Tax, but it all depends on how you’re trading and at what scale as to whether you’re taxed at a lower Capital Gains Tax rate or at your normal Income Tax rate.
-The CRA decides this on a case by case basis, but if you’re trading NFTs to make money, there is a good chance you’ll pay Income Tax instead of Capital Gains Tax.
+The CRA decides this on a case-by-case basis, but if you’re trading NFTs to make money, there is a good chance you’ll pay Income Tax instead of Capital Gains Tax.

 This said, for those trading, the tax rules on NFTs in Canada are: